andreagrisafi/SALTED/example/water_monomer_CP2K/README.rst

    System cells and coordinates are extracted from the configuration dataset in XYZ format and saved in folders named :code:`conf_1`, :code:`conf_2`, ...  located in the path :code:`inp.qm.path2qm`.
 NB: cell information (Lattice) must be included in second line of each XYZ configuration, even if it does not change.

 3. Run SCF calculations for each configuration in the corresponding folders previously generated, printing the converged electron density on the real-space grid.
+Cube files must be printed with `STRIDE 1 1 1` to obtain a high-resolution grid.
 An example CP2K input is provided in :code:`cp2k-inputs/SCF.inp`.

 4. Print the RI basis set information required for SALTED postprocessing of the CP2K density.
 An example CP2K input is provided in :code:`cp2k-inputs/RI-basis.inp`.
 This operation can be performed only once for any arbitrary configuration included in the dataset adopting the given choice of RI basis.
 The output is a single file including wavefunction and RI basis set information of all the species included in the selected test configuration.
 The information about the pseudopotential used is extracted from a CP2K input file, and the potential file used by CP2K.
 To extract this information run: